bozoh/moodle-mod_simplecertificate/README.md

 - Changed email sending functionality to the standard notification interface.
 - New tags for formatting grades: {TABLEUSERRESULTS}, {LISTUSERRESULTS}, {USERGRADES}, {LISTUSERGRADES}, {TABLEUSERGRADES}.
 - Correction of completion conditions.
+- New web service for issuing certificates.
+They can be archived so they are not tied to the course.

 ### 2024051106:
 - New signature options.